 Time and motion studies were introduced to avoid wastage of time and resources.
 The same task was given to different employees, and the hours are taken by everyone to complete it was noted.
 This helped in taking out the average time required to complete a particular task.
 Fatigue studies were also conducted, where the boredom and monotony caused due to a particular task were noted.

 Various standards were set up in advance to ensure that the employees are clear about the objective and target.
-It was also used to avoid wastage of resources and improving the work quality.
+It was also used to avoid wastage of resources and improve the work quality.

 To ensure that the employees are giving their best and not taking advantage of the resources, wages were given out based on work done in the lowest amount of time.
 According to this, an employee who finishes the entire work on time gets paid a higher wage than the worker who doesn’t complete the task at a given time.
 This creates a sense of healthy competition, ensuring that the employees give their best to earn a maximum wage.

 As time changes, the techniques need to change too.
-With the coming of advanced technology, a need for a better system emerged to handle the employees in every organization successfully.
-Over the years the HRM evolution concept has increased and is continuing to do so.
+With the coming of advanced hr technology, a need for a better system emerged to handle the employees in every organization successfully.
+Over the years the evolution of HRM concept has increased and is continuing to do so.

-Human Resource Management was created to develop and handle all the tasks systematically and efficiently.
+HCM software was created to develop and handle all the tasks systematically and efficiently.
 Right from attracting candidates, to their recruitment, onboarding, and retention.
 Everything is now handled by a human resource department.
-The three key responsibilities of HR is-
+The three key responsibilities of HR are;

 In today’s competitive business world, recruitment has become a wearying task.
-Recruitment companies are competing with each other neck-to-neck, to find the best potential candidate for their firms.
+Recruitment management system companies are competing with each other neck-to-neck, to find the best potential candidate for their firms.
 For any job role, there are numerous applicants.
-It is the responsibility of human resources to find the perfect candidate for their company.
+It is the responsibility of human resources to find the perfect candidate for the company.

 When new hires join the organization, they have expectations and aspirations for their job.
 The human resource department ensures that the onboarding of every new hire is easy and seamless.
 They introduce an employee to the rules and regulations of the company and make sure that the goals and targets of the new hires are aligned with that of the organization.

-Thus, the evolution and growth of HRM (human resource management) have come a long way.
+Thus, the growth and evolution of HRM (human resource management) have come a long way.
 With the advanced technology and software, managing the employees in every organization has become smooth sailing for human resources.